 The declaration and payment of dividends will depend, among others, upon the Company's earnings, cash flow, capital requirements and financial condition in addition to other factors.
-Cash dividends are subject to approval by the Board of Directors (BOD) but no stockholders' approval is required.
+Cash dividends are subject to approval by the Board of Directors but no stockholders' approval is required.
 Dividends are payable to stockholders whose names are recorded in the stock and transfer books as of the record date fixed by the Board.
 The Company declared cash dividends in 2019, 2018 and 2017.
-Details of cash dividend are as follows:
+Cash dividend details are as follows: